Wonikrobotics-git/allegro_hand_ros_v5-3Finger/README.md

 - Official Allegro Hand Website : https://www.allegrohand.com/
 - Community Forum : https://www.allegrohand.com/forum

+## Using Hand directly via RS-485 connection without a PC

+If you want to use hand directly via RS-485 connection with manipulator or else, you need to set port configures :

+- Baudrate : 115200 bps
+- Data bit : 8 bits
+- Stop bit : 1 bit
+- Parity bit : none
+- Timeout : 0

+Check out our RS-485 protocol

 ## Packages

 **From V5, the hand is fully based on torque controller.**